Full course description

 The activity's Nurse Planner has determined that no one who has the ability to control the content of this CNE activity planning committee members and presenters/authors/content reviewers has a conflict of interest.

-Joint Provider Statement: This CNE activity has been jointly provided by University of Texas at Austin School of Nursing collaboratively with UT Dell Medical School and Moody College of Healthcare Communications.
+Joint Provider Statement: This CNE activity has been jointly provided by University of Texas at Austin School of Nursing collaboratively with Texas A&M University School of Medicine and Center for Health Communication.

 Time to complete this module: 45 minutes